 STIX Default Extension Data Models

 Each STIX extension data model contains a primary class, called the extension class that extends a class in one or more other STIX data models.
 In sections 3.1 through 3.8 we define the classes of each extension data model, listed in alphabetical order (except for the cases when one class defines a property of another class, in which case the higher level class is defined first).
 Externally defined data models are contained in a UML package named external.
-The names of the packages used in this document for the external data models are often aliases (e.g., the package a is an alias for urn:oasis:names:tc:ciq:xal from the external data model).
+The names of the packages used in this document for the external data models are often aliases (e.g., the package is an alias for urn:oasis:names:tc:ciq:xal from the external data model).

 Addresses: Location Data Model